Book rebinding with a NEW beautiful cover.

 These Cowhide Plonge leathers feel great.
 Cowhide plonge can be used on most book rebinding projects.

-Rebinding a book with bonded leather
+Rebinding books with bonded leather

 Our customers love our bonded leather selections because the colors and textures are virtually unlimited.
 Our bonded leather source is among the best in the industry and is an excellent options to replace new covers.
 These leathers look, feel and smell like genuine leather and cost less.
 Our supplier tells us that the products are soft and smooth with a true fine leather aroma because the manufacturer produces these products on the same equipment as their genuine leather products.
 The cowhide fibers used to make bonded leathers are from the tanning process when hides are brought to a uniform thickness.